-I was a newbie consultant who didn’t know what he was doing and the only experience I had before Elpac was doing SEO on my own site.
-So how was I going to scale my business so that I could make more than $3500 a month?
+I was a newbie consultant who didn’t know what he was doing.
+The only experience I had before Elpac was doing SEO on my own site.
+So, how was I going to scale my business so that I could make more than $3,500 a month?

-Well Andy, who was Elpac’s go to consultant, and the man I was working for was really well connected.
-So when I did well for them, it made him look good because he was the one who approved my contract.
-And he had many more consulting gigs other than Elpac, so he slowly introduced me to a few other companies as I started to show results for Elpac.
+Well, Andy, who was Elpac’s go to consultant, and the man I was working for was really well connected.
+So, when I did well for the company, it made him look good because he was the one who approved my contract.
+Besides Elpac, he had many other consulting gigs, so he slowly introduced me to a few other companies as I started to show results for Elpac.

-In essence I partnered with Andy and he was able to drive me more customers.
-He even introduced me to the founder of Elpac and the founder’s son, who also owned an ad agency.
-Within months Andy and his network brought me enough business in which I was able to make around $20,000 a month in revenue.
+In essence, I partnered with Andy, and he was able to drive me more customers.
+He even introduced me to the founder of Elpac and the founder’s son, who owned an ad agency.
+Within months, Andy and his network brought me enough business that I was able to make around $20,000 a month in revenue.

 Lesson learned: If you don’t have what it takes to land big clients, partner up with someone who does.
 As long as they can white label your services and mark up your fees, there is plenty of opportunity out there.